walper/CIS454-StuckSim/README.md

 # CIS454 - StuckSim
 ### This is the repository for CIS 454 StockSim Project by Chih-Chia Chen, Dayong Gu, Haochen Lin, David Liu, Yiming Zhou ###

-## We aim to develop a online Stock Simulator that can allow users to buy and sell stocks, create and manage profolios, and learn about the basic trading techniques with tasks and quests for free. ##
+## We aim to develop an Open-Source Stock Simulator that can allow users to create and manage profolios with crisp and simplified data represetations. ##

 #### Branch Directory ####